 E-waste (disposing of electrical and battery-operated items)

-- You will need to recycle your e-waste at e-waste drop-off locations, through our hard and bundled green waste collection or at our e-waste drop off events.
+- You will need to recycle your e-waste at e-waste drop-off locations or through our hard waste collection

 Examples of e-waste include: